Over-the-top technology (OTT) is still fairly new.

 The number of OTT users is expected to reach 4.2b by 2027 (a user penetration rate of 53%, up from a projected 45.7% in 2023).

 OTT ad spending will certainly follow; OTT ad spending was predicted to end last year about 20% higher than last year.

 This is boosted by entrants to the market like Disney+, HBO MAX, and Peacock.
-However, ad spend among the pre-existing services is up 138%.
-A large driver of this is the pandemic that drove Americans inside.

 “The largely free, somewhat confusing service feels most significant for the era its presence effectively ends,” wrote Alison Herman at The Ringer.
 “But while the opacity of streaming companies makes some speculation inevitable, our days of reading the tea leaves by way of press releases and trade reports are effectively over.
 Peacock was the final chess piece to show up on the board.
 Now, the game can begin.”

 The race to the top of OTT’s proverbial mountain is underway, but where do all the platforms stand?

 With the crowded playing field, consumers have to choose which streaming platforms they want to pay for.
 While most people are fine dishing out a few extra bucks for multiple platforms—75% of Americans have 2 or more OTT subscriptions—favoritism remains.

 In reality, their “favorite child” often comes down to what content they enjoy, the price, and what they already subscribe to.